nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: The list of internship applications should only display entries with `PENDING` status.

 3. Filter an empty list

     1. Prerequisites: Clear all internship applications using the `/clear` command.

     2. Test case `/filter PENDING`<br>
        Expected: The list of internship applications remains empty.

 4. Filter with an invalid status

    1. Prerequisites: List all internship applications using the `/list` command.
 Ensure that the list is not empty.

    2. Test case `/filter approved`<br>
       Expected: An error message indicating that the status is invalid.

 5. Filter with an empty status

    1. Prerequisites: Clear all internship applications using the `/list` command.
 Ensure that the list is not empty.

    2. Test case `/filter`<br>
       Expected: An error message indicating that the status is invalid.

 ### Saving data
-1. **Auto saves file**
+1. Auto saves file

    1. Prerequisites: List all internship applications using the `/list` command.
 Ensure that the list is not empty.

-   2. Test case: `/exit` and open the HireMe application again
+   2. Test case: `/exit` and open the HireMe application again<br>
-      Expected: The list of internship applications previously saved are displayed
+      Expected: The list of internship applications previously saved are displayed.

 ### Exit HireMe Application
 1. Exit via Window's close button

    1. Test case: Close the window by clicking on the Window's close button.<br>
    Expected: The window should close.

 2. Exit via exit command

    1. Test case: `/exit` to close the window.<br>
    Expected: The window should close.